If you’re vitamin deficient, there’s a good chance you probably have no idea.

 “Research shows that withanoloides suppresses carcinogens and oxidative stress.
 It also has a low glycemic index of 25, making it a diabetes and weight loss friendly fruit,” says Manuel.

 Above all, it’s important to undergo some basic blood work to gain the power of knowing what could be running low.
 Unfortunately though, most people put this off or never really take advantage of these kinds of assessments.
-Dr. Howard Newman, who practices at Liquivida in Coconut Creek, recommends that a Micronutrients test be performed to eliminate any guesswork regarding the symptoms and causes of vitamin deficiency.
+Our practitioners recommend that a Micronutrients test be performed to eliminate any guesswork regarding the symptoms and causes of vitamin deficiency.
 The test evaluates 35 nutritional components including vitamins, antioxidants, minerals and amino acids within our white blood cells.